Conflict, Care, and Choosing to Keep Showing Up

 Afterward, it was just Isabella and me back at home.
 I started watching Stranger Things, easing into the evening.

-Eve mentioned concerns about her mom's birthday the next day.
-Her husband would be heading back to work and wouldn't be there, and she was worried the day would feel empty.
+Eve mentioned concerns about a birthday in her household the next day.
+Someone important would not be there, and she was worried the day would feel empty.

 I told her I'd try to help make it memorable.